5 Random Pages

 The airfield opened on March 20, 1942, as a satellite to Grangemouth, part of 81 Group, and the operational centre of No 58 Operational Training Unit (OTU), later an Advanced Training Unit (ATU) using many ground based training aids (reported to have led to it being referred to as Synthetic City.
 On October 17, 1943, it became No 2 Tactical Evaluation Unit (TEU), responsible for the training of many Polish pilots operating Spitfire and Hurricane aircraft, until its closure on June 25, 1944.
 On November 11, 1944, the airfield was acquired by the War Department.

-Several accommodation camps were dispersed nearby, one of the largest being at Turfhills to the south east, with a smaller camp at Braidmyre Wood to the wast.
+Several accommodation camps were dispersed nearby, one of the largest being at Turfhills to the southeast, with a smaller camp at Braidmyre Wood to the wast.
 Turfhill was a substantial camp, larger than would have been needed to service RAF Balado, and assumed to have been used to accommodate other units, and Polish troops, both during and after the war.
 Together with a large number of various types of hut, many camouflaged, aerial photography has shown that the camp was equipped with a small rifle range, and a number of sports field.
 Most, if not all of the area was lost when the Kinross Service Area was constructed alongside the M90 motorway, although there may still be some hut bases surviving in the surrounding area.
 The Braidmyre Wood camp comprised some thirty assorted hut types, and was subsequently used as piggery in the 1980s.
 The site was later cleared, and developed as a housing estate.

 Postwar